readyready15728/misc/dwarf-fortress-notes.md

 * Caverns can be a good source of fungal wood.
 * Extensively walling off extensive regions of cavern floors seems to be very error-prone.
+* "Keep building after placement" is there to save your wrists!
+* Noise affecting bedrooms isn't a huge deal.
+* Wooden logs can be turned into blocks like stone.
+* There are extensive defense and security guides on the wiki.
+* One technique players use is to "airlock" the trade depot using bridges as there is no grace period if a single bridge is not available.
+* The technique of using a well and a designated pond to irrigate stone for farming appears to require marking the well as a water source.
+(Or maybe not.)
+* Encrusting items with gems is better than outright selling them.
+* Creating, engraving and placing memorial slabs is the easiest way to put the dead to rest.
+* Children don't like doing chores, which can be disabled in the standing orders.
+* Raw hide will rot and become useless if not tanned promptly.
+* Setting a work order to infinity is probably idea.
+Finite amounts can be repeated indefinitely with certain conditions.
+* Meals can use the same ingredient repeatedly, provided they are in different stacks.
+* Meat, fish, plants, fruit/leaves and cheese will rot if not stored properly, but making meals can prevent this.
+* Clutter in workshops is bad.
+* Forget about long-lasting surface pastures with sand topsoil.
+* Clothing and other equipment will wear out over time.
+* If Dwarves won't carry out construction, be sure that ones with the appropriate skills and labor assignments are free.
+* Smoothing floors is a Stonecutting labor.
+* Turn off brewing for pig tails when getting a clothing industry going.
+* It's better to acquire instruments from trade than actually make them because the components are procedurally generated for each game and potentially split across numerous workshops.
+* A floor for nobility and other important rooms that need high value should have double-thick walls to prevent overlap.
+* **Just turn off werewolves.**